zuoerfeng/ceph/doc/rados/operations/add-or-rm-mons.rst

 		host = host03
 		addr = 10.0.0.3:6789

-Now say that we want to change ``mon.c`` to ``host04``, which has the IP address ``10.0.0.4``.
-We would follow the steps on `Adding a Monitor (Manual)`_, adding a new monitor ``mon.d``, and then would remove ``mon.c`` as described on `Removing a Monitor (Manual)`_.
-One should be aware that ``mon.d`` must be running before removing ``mon.c``, or quorum will be broken.
+To change ``mon.c`` to ``host04`` with the IP address  ``10.0.0.4``, follow the steps in `Adding a Monitor (Manual)`_ by adding a  new monitor ``mon.d``.
+Ensure that ``mon.d`` is  running before removing ``mon.c``, or it will break the quorum.
+Remove ``mon.c`` as described on  `Removing a Monitor (Manual)`_.
 Moving all three  monitors would thus require repeating this process as many times as needed.

 Changing a Monitor's IP address (The Messy Way)
 -----------------------------------------------

 There may come a time when the monitors must be moved to a different network,  a different part of the datacenter or a different datacenter altogether.
 While  it is possible to do it, the process becomes a bit more hazardous.

 In such a case, the solution is to generate a new monmap with updated IP addresses for all the monitors in the cluster, and inject the new map on each individual monitor.
 This is not the most user-friendly approach, but we do not expect this to be something that needs to be done every other week.
 As it is clearly stated on the top of this section, monitors are not supposed to change IP addresses.

-Take the previous monitor configuration and say that we want to move all the monitors from the ``10.0.0.x`` range to ``10.1.0.x``, and that these networks are unable to communicate.
-Here is what we should do in such a remote
+Using the previous monitor configuration as an example, assume you want to move all the  monitors from the ``10.0.0.x`` range to ``10.1.0.x``, and these networks  are unable to communicate.
+Use the following procedure:
-scenario:

 #.
 Retrieve the monitor map, where ``{tmp}`` is the path to
    the retrieved monitor map, and ``{filename}`` is the name of the file